SadraKhorami/ShitM-Guard/README.md

    - Bound to Discord ID + FiveM identifiers (license/steam/rockstar)
    - Returns Entry host/port **only after** validation
    - Token is used for auditing, UDP does not rely on it
-3) API calls the Entry allowlist service to allow the user IP in nftables (timeout 30-90s).
+3) API calls the Entry allowlist service over WG to allow the user IP in nftables (timeout 30-90s).
 4) Client connects to Entry IP:port (UDP 30120).
 5) Origin `playerConnecting/deferrals` validates against API:
    - token exists, unused, not expired